-Braving heavy rain and thunderous storms, the fifth and sixth grade class of Telluride Mountain School brought excitement, love of learning, and impressive grit to nearly every part of the Gunnison River, from the Gunnison Gorge to Dominguez-Escalante Canyon.
+Braving heavy rain and thunder storms, the fifth and sixth grade class of Telluride Mountain School brought excitement, love of learning, and impressive grit to nearly every part of the Gunnison River, from the Gunnison Gorge to Dominguez-Escalante Canyon.
 The trip spanned five days and began at Cottonwood Grove Campground, just downriver of the confluence of the North and South Forks of the Gunnison.

 Throughout the first two days of the trip, students had opportunities to practice their fly-fishing skills, engage in peaceful yoga moments, identify plants native to the region, and sketch and reflect in their journals about these educational and enriching experiences.
 Early morning thunderstorms, helping around the camp, and delicious meals were all memorable parts of this welcomed time to get to know the area and build meaningful relationships with peers.